01 Getting Started

 05 Affecting Certain Components

-When configuring the table interactivity, you can choose specific components of the power tab.
-For example, only the stage of the table should have the color applied.
+When configuring the table interactivity, you can choose specific components of the Power tab.
+For example, the color should be applied only to the table's stage.

 tale elements configuration